koushik80/hybrid-infra-azure-intern-project/README.md

 </p>

 <h4 align="left"> :eight_spoked_asterisk: Note: Feel free to reach out to me for guidance and assistance throughout the internship.
-I will be pleased to have you on board and your contributions to the world of IT system architecture!</h4>
+I will be pleased to have you on board and your contributions to the world of IT system architecture!
+Thank you.</h4>

 ---